TV-am: Intra-industrial dispute

 On 23 November 1987, technicians at the station went on a 24-hour strike.
 Management locked out the strikers, but stayed on air using non-technical staff to broadcast a skeleton service including, among other things, episodes of American series including Flipper, Batman and Happy Days.

-Gyngell himself took to directing the show personally, and various secretaries (including Gyngell's own) manned cameras, when a reduced normal service resumed on 7 December.
+Gyngell himself took to directing the show personally, and various secretaries (including Gyngell's own) operated cameras, when a reduced normal service resumed on 7 December.
 Although shambolic at times, this schedule turned out on occasions to be more popular than former programming, although not what would have been allowed to be broadcast under normal circumstances.
-Further discussions continued with the unions;

-however, on 16 February 1988, all the technicians were made redundant, with many of them being informed by an announcement made on News at Ten.
+Further discussions continued with the unions; however, on 16 February 1988, all the technicians were made redundant, with many of them being informed by an announcement made on News at Ten.

-In the years that followed, the station gradually found its feet again.
-By the early 1990s, operating with a significantly reduced staff, it was the world's most profitable TV station in terms of turnover.
+By 1990 TV-am was among the most successful television stations in the world, earning $37.7 million of profit on $130.5 million of revenue.
+It had up to 72% of the audience; in January 1992 2.4 million people watched TV-am, while 1.3 million watched BBC and 200,000 chose Channel 4.